 Step 1: Our Freezer Club comes up with a meal plan in advance over email.
 We used to do this at a once-a-month meeting but just don’t have time now.
 We each send about 3-5 recipes ideas out to our group and then we each vote for the ones we’d prefer from each person.
 We try to make sure there is variety in the menu plan, including some beef, chicken, pasta, seafood, soup, etc. You can cook one, two or even more meals for each other each month.
 Right now, my small Freezer Club group cooks one to two meals for each other depending on our schedules.

-Step 4: We swap our meals about once a month or run them by each others’ houses when we’re already out.
+Step 4: We swap our meals about once a month.
+You can meet at a friends’ house for dessert and drinks, meet up for coffee or dinner out, or just run the meals by each others’ houses when you’re out (not as fun!).

 Are you ready to start a Freezer Club?
 Intrigued at least?
 Then you will need to think through these…